Biesenthal: History

 In the early Middle Ages, the region was settled by Polabian Slavs.
 Conquered by the Ascanian margraves of Brandenburg, Bizdal was first mentioned in a 1258 deed.
 A local parish was already documented in 1265; the present-day fieldstone church was probably erected at this time.
 The settlement on the Via Imperii trade route to Berlin was vested with market rights by Margrave John V in 1315.

-A castle was mentioned in 1337, it was purchased by the Hohenzollern elector John George of Brandenburg in 1577.
+A castle was mentioned in 1337, when it was first founded, it went under the name of Askanierburg. it was purchased by the Hohenzollern elector John George of Brandenburg in 1577.
 Its ruins were cleared away after the Thirty Years' War, only ground walls remained.
 In 1907, a view tower (Kaiser-Friedrich-Turm) was erected on the castle hill.

 During the 18th century, the townscape was devastated by several blazes.
+From 1815 to 1947, Biesenthal was part of the Prussian Province of Brandenburg.
 The economic development was decisively promoted by the opening of the Berlin–Stettin railway line in 1843.
 In World War II, a subcamp of the Sachsenhausen concentration camp was located here.
 The town was occupied by Red Army forces in 1945 and became part of the Soviet occupation zone.
+From 1947 to 1952, Biesenthal was part of the State of Brandenburg, from 1952 to 1990 of the Bezirk Frankfurt of East Germany and since 1990 again of Brandenburg.